 In fact, the brush bar is so powerful that it can move the vacuum cleaner forward on its own.
-This makes cleaning hard floors very easy, as the machine feels like it’s gliding despite the relatively heavy weight.
+This makes cleaning hard floors very easy, as the machine feels like it’s gliding across the surface.

 We’re also surprised that the vacuum doesn’t come with a height adjustment feature when switching between carpets and hard floors.
 This isn’t a standard feature on cordless vacuums by any means, but is common on corded vacuums.